 Australia’s copyright legislation allows the conversion of copyright content, such as books, into accessible formats for people with print disabilities, without infringing the copyright owners’ rights.

 These uses include making sound recordings, Braille versions, large-print versions, adaptations, photographic and electronic versions of copyright works.
-A person with a print disability can make an accessible format version of something that is not otherwise available in that format.

 Marrakesh Treaty Forum Communiqué